Enable/Disable "how ask works"

 The cause of bowel cancer, as with other cancers, is due to damage to cellular DNA.
-This damage results in uncontrolled growth of abnormal cells, which leads to formation of a tumour.
-In bowel cancer, the tumour commonly starts as a benign lesion (i.e., it …
+This damage results in uncontrolled growth of abnormal cells, which leads to formation of a tumor.
+In bowel cancer, the tumor commonly starts as a benign lesion (i.e., it …

 In the early stages colon cancer has no symptoms.
-As the cancer progresses, blood or mucus can be present in the faeces and you may experience abdominal discomfort, constipation, diarrhoea, weakness and fatigue.
+As the cancer progresses, blood or mucus can be present in the feces and you may experience abdominal discomfort, constipation, diarrhea, weakness and fatigue.

 Surgery, chemotherapy, radiotherapy and in some cases hormone therapy are used to treat bowel cancer.

 Bowel cancer can be prevented by detecting and treating any polyps (benign tumors) found during a colonoscopy.
 Ways to reduce the risk of bowel cancer include eating a healthy diet high in fruit and vegetables and low in processed meat; maintaining a …

 If I have inflammatory bowel disease, am I at greater risk of getting bowel (colon) cancer?